Hands Like Houses: Controversy

-In September of 2021, Hands Like Houses was dropped by UNFD Records due to “serious allegations” against one of the members.
-Front man Trenton Woodly released a statement saying “The band is aware of the allegations and is taking them seriously.”
-The band and label are legally prohibited from releasing details on the allegations for the time being.
-Trenton Woodley also said the band would release a statement when they are legally allowed to.

-On July 7, 2022, UNFD issued a statement about Hands Like Houses, mentioning that the case was resolved and the allegations were proven false.
+In September 2021, Hands Like Houses was dropped by UNFD Records due to serious sexual abuse and assault allegations made against one of the members and their family by a former partner.
+Frontman Trenton Woodley released a statement saying "The band is aware of the allegations and is taking them seriously."
+The band and label were legally prohibited from releasing details on the allegations, with Woodley also saying the band would release a statement when they were legally allowed.
+On 7 July 2022, as no charges were ever laid against the member, UNFD issued a statement about Hands Like Houses, apologising for any hurt and stress caused, whilst also acknowledging that the music industry is working out how to deal with allegations of this nature.
 The band posted a response to the statement the following day.
+The accuser was also linked to a case in 2019, where they made false sexual abuse allegations against a member of the band Good Doogs.